Skip to content

 Learn the Facts About Smoking

 Everyone knows that smoking is “bad”, but perhaps some people aren’t aware of exactly how bad or to what extent it can cause damage.
-While they’re not meant to be used to bash people over the head, these facts might be useful in learning a bit more about the whats and whys behind National No Smoking Day:
+While they’re not meant to be used to bash people over the head, some of these facts might be useful in learning a bit more about the whats and whys behind National No Smoking Day:

 • Smoking is the leading cause of preventable death worldwide.
 Tobacco is the cause of more than 7 million deaths every single year, and it is growing so that it will probably be 8 million deaths each year by 2030 if this pattern does not change.